Wills, Trusts & Probate

 Frequently Asked Questions About Trust Administration

-How long does the trust administration process take?
+How long does the trust administration process typically take?

-Can a trustee resign or be removed during administration?
+Can a trustee be removed or resign during administration?

-What should I do if I am named trustee?
+What should I do if I suspect a trustee is mismanaging trust assets?